 Q. Where can I find information about vaccinations in general?

-Q. Why do immigrants and adjustment of status applicants have to show proof they have received certain vaccinations?
+Q. Why do immigrants (including adjustment of status applicants) have to show proof they have received certain vaccinations?

 Q. How does the CDC decide which vaccines are required for immigration purposes?

-A. Some of the vaccines that are required are specifically listed in the INA.
+A. Some of the vaccines that are required are specifically listed in INA section 212(a)(1)(A)(ii).
 In addition to these, the statute also requires that an individual receive any other vaccinations recommended by the ACIP.
 CDC uses the following criteria in determining which of these recommended vaccines should be required for immigration purposes:

 - The vaccine must protect against a disease that has the potential to cause an outbreak; or